ljgago/typst-chords/src/chart.typ

-#import "./utils.typ": size-to-scale, parse-input-string, top-border-rect, top-border-rounded, total-bounds
+#import "./utils.typ": size-to-scale, parse-input-string, top-border-sharp, top-border-round, total-bounds, set-default-arguments

 // Draws a horizontal border that indicates the starting of the fretboard
 #let draw-nut(self) = {